aspose-pdf/Aspose.PDF-for-.NET/Docs/release-notes/release-notes-2020/aspose-pdf-for-net-20-8-release-notes/_index.md

  * Method Aspose.Pdf.XForm.GetResources

 ### Changed APIs ###
+Default values were changed in ExcelSaveOptions for the following properties:
  * ConversionEngines: NewEngine (instead of LegacyEngine)
  * ExcelFormat: XLSX (instead of XMLSpreadSheet2003)
  * InsertBlankColumnAtFirst:= false (instead of true)